No information on capsized Chinese boat, angry relatives say

 Many of the relatives said they only learned about the disaster through news broadcasts and were angrily demanding more information.

-"We haven't heard anything from any authorities," said Zhang Junmin, 32, whose mother along with her friends and neighbors were on the ship.
+"We haven't heard anything from any authorities," said Zhang Junmin, 32, whose mother along with her friends and neighbours were on the ship.

 In a hotel in Nanjing, relatives of survivors gathered in a conference room and railed at officials for not giving them new information.
 Three local government officials stood in front of the room trying to soothe the crowd.